Showing posts with label FAQs. Show all posts

 脑波反馈催眠疗法:

-Neuro-hypnotherapy is a groundbreaking method that was first introduced in Malaysia by Dr Hiro Koo in 2013.
+Our Unique Approach - Neuro-Hypnotherapy & Trauma-Informed Hypnotherapy (创伤知情催眠疗法): Neuro-hypnotherapy is a groundbreaking method that was first introduced in Malaysia by Dr. Hiro Koo (PhD) in 2013.
 This evidence-based practice harnesses the power of both qEEG technology and clinical hypnosis to enhance brainwave function safely and non-invasively.
 This painless procedure can help improve brainwave patterns by utilizing personalized trauma-informed hypnotherapy sessions, which are informed by the results of qEEG brain mapping assessments.
 The Neuro-hypnotherapy service combines a range of psychological therapy techniques, trauma-informed therapy, clinical hypnosis, and EEG biofeedback, offering a promising therapeutic option for optimizing brain health.

 Process Flow